damoeb/rss-proxy/notes.md

 - Filter content
 - Extract dates from content

+## Roadmap
+- proxy should prefere a native feed provided by the site, iff no rule is defined
+- probably integrate puppeteer preprosessing to support dynamic sites
+- ask michal to test it

 ## Monetization For Commercial use
 - All need API key to use the "deep" feature